giakk/floating_base_robot_cic/README.md

 # Master_Thesis

-This repository contains the code developed by the master's thesis student, Riccardo Giacchino, for the development of a control strategy for the lower part of the robot CENTAURO to execute wheeled locomotion on uneven and rough terrain.
+This repository contains the code developed during my master thesis period at the [Humanoid and Human Centered Mechatronic](https://hhcm.iit.it/) department of the Istituto Italiano di Tecnologia in Genova.
+The objective of this work was to develop a control strategy for the lower part of the quadruped robot [CENTAURO](https://www.youtube.com/watch?v=L7JssknlCvw) to execute wheeled locomotion on uneven and rough terrain.

-**NOTE**: The branch 'on_the_real_robot' is the most updated one.
-Please use it instead of the main one.

 ## Introduction